 Neds Noodle Bar is the place to go if you want a nice affordable meal with your family to start the day.
 They offer a wide selection of Thai, Japanese, and Chinese-style noodle dishes and soups.
 You get to choose your noodles, sauce and filling, and each box comes with beansprouts, broccoli, carrots, onions, peppers, and Chinese cabbage.
 You can choose from a selection of meats like duck, beef, or squid, or vegetarian options like veggies or tofu.
 They also have tons of healthy options and kid boxes starting at only £2.75.

 The Food Markets

-Next stop is Brixton Village.
-Brixton is known for its vibrant multicultural communities and the Market Row is the perfect place to sample fares from all over the world.
+The next stop is Brixton Village.
+Brixton is known for its vibrant multicultural communities and Market Row is the perfect place to sample fares from all over the world.
 Whether you want to try Japanese pancakes, crepes, or the best Caribbean food this side of the Atlantic, you’ll find it all in Market Row.

-Thai food is also very popular in London, and is always a winner with the kids.
-If you want to get the authentic Thai experience however, you have to go to Papaya Tree down in Kensington.
-The restaurant is also very cosy and discreet, and provides the perfect backdrop for a nice evening meal to end the day.
+Thai food is also very popular in London and is always a winner with the kids.
+If you want to get the authentic Thai experience, however, you have to go to Papaya Tree down in Kensington.
+The restaurant is also very cozy and discreet and provides the perfect backdrop for a nice evening meal to end the day.

 All these stops are an absolute must next time you’re in the city.
 Don’t be afraid to be adventurous and sample everything the city has to offer.